Game: Dice games

 Dice games use a number of dice as their central element.
 Board games often use dice for a randomization element, and thus each roll of the dice has a profound impact on the outcome of the game, however dice games are differentiated in that the dice do not determine the success or failure of some other element of the game; they instead are the central indicator of the person's standing in the game.
-Popular dice games include Yahtzee, Farkle, Bunco, Liar's dice/Perudo, and Poker dice.
-As dice are, by their very nature, designed to produce apparently random numbers, these games usually involve a high degree of luck, which can be directed to some extent by the player through more strategic elements of play and through tenets of probability theory.
-Such games are thus popular as gambling games; the game of Craps is perhaps the most famous example, though Liar's dice and Poker dice were originally conceived of as gambling games.
+Popular dice games include Yahtzee, Farkle, Bunco, liar's dice/Perudo, and poker dice.
+As dice are, by their very nature, designed to produce random numbers, these games usually involve a high degree of luck, which can be directed to some extent by the player through more strategic elements of play and through tenets of probability theory.
+Such games are thus popular as gambling games; the game of craps is perhaps the most famous example, though liar's dice and poker dice were originally conceived of as gambling games.